Local Shapley: Model-Induced Locality and Optimal Reuse in Data Valuation: Empirical Evaluation

 We evaluate two foundational aspects of Shapley value computation: i) \textbf{Fidelity} (correlation with global Shapley values and downstream task performance), ii) \textbf{Retraining Cost} (total running time and number of model trainings).
 Following~\cite{ghorbani2019data}, all Monte Carlo methods use the same stopping rule: every 100 samples, we test whether \begingroup

 \endgroup where $\phi_i^{(m)}$ denotes the estimate for training point $i$ after $m$ samples and $\epsilon = 10^{-12}$. $\tau=0.05$ controls convergence and serves as the stopping threshold for all models.
-For all experiments, we report the mean over five runs with independent random seeds.
 Experiments were run on an Intel Xeon E5-2640 v4 CPU with 32 GB RAM.
-For GNN workloads, we used a single machine with 128 CPU cores and 8 NVIDIA H20 GPUs, running 64 jobs in parallel (4 CPU cores per job).
+For GNN workloads, we used a single machine with 64 CPU cores and 8 NVIDIA H20 GPUs, running 64 jobs in parallel.
 Experimental details are provided in Supplemental Material~\ref{apx:exp}.